 ARCHICAD is the leading Building Information Modeling (BIM) software application used by architects, designers, engineers and builders to professionally design, document and collaborate on building projects.
 Since its release over 30 years ago, ARCHICAD has been all about BIM.
 In this introductory video, learn what BIM is, and why ARCHICAD is the obvious choice of so many AEC industry professionals worldwide.
 ARCHICAD 21 introduces the highly-anticipated Stair Tool, featuring GRAPHISOFT’s patent-pending Predictive Design™ technology.
 ARCHICAD 21’s Stair Tool does the heavy lifting in the background – making sure the architect’s stair design complies with relevant global and local design standards – turning what is usually a painful task into something fun.
 We also further refined ARCHICAD’s best-in-class OPEN BIM workflows in version 21, making interdisciplinary collaboration a very smooth process.

-MicroStation’s advanced parametric 3D modeling capabilities allow infrastructure professionals of any discipline to deliver data-driven, BIM-ready models.
-Your team can aggregate their work on MicroStation, including designs and models created with Bentley’s discipline specific BIM applications.
+MicroStation’s advanced parametric 3D modeling capabilities enable infrastructure professionals of any discipline to collaborate on and deliver projects of any scale and complexity.
+Your team can aggregate their work on MicroStation, including designs and models created with Bentley’s discipline specific modeling applications.
 As a result, you can create comprehensive, multi-discipline BIM models, documentation, and other deliverables.
-Since your project team will work in a universal modeling application, they can communicate easily to share intelligent deliverables and maintain the full integrity of your data.
 MicroStation and all Bentley BIM applications are built on the same comprehensive modeling platform.
-You therefore can easily progress your MicroStation work into discipline specific workflows with Bentley’s design and analytical modeling BIM applications.
+You therefore can easily progress your MicroStation work into discipline specific workflows with Bentley’s design and analytical modeling applications.
 With this flexibility, each member of your project team has exactly the right application for the work they need to do.
-Get all the advantages of BIM without the need to change your existing workflows.
-MicroStation enables: Automated Deliverables.
-Leverage data-driven comprehensive BIM models to automate the creation and sharing of project deliverables such as drawing sheets, schedules, models, visualizations, and more.
-Reality Modeling.
-Effortlessly integrate contextual information for your designs, including reality meshes, images, point clouds, GIS data, Revit or other models, DWG files, external data sources like Bing maps, and much more.
-Intrinsic Geo-coordination.
-Work in context in an intrinsically geo-coordinated environment so that your BIM models are designed in precise geographic and geometric context.
-Functional Components.
-Experience true 3-D parametric design for advanced design modeling, leveraging both 2D and 3D constraints to accurately capture and model design intent.
-Hypermodeling.
-Provide deeper insight into designs through a rich, visual 3D experience that integrates annotated documentation into 3D models.

 For projects that encompass elements of architecture, landscape and entertainment design, Vectorworks Designer software is the ultimate solution.
 Packing the power of the entire suite of Vectorworks’ products including Architect, Landmark and Spotlight into one robust program, Designer offers digital terrains, plants, lighting, rigging, BIM modeling and rendering tools to help users draft, model and present in a single interface.
 Additionally, high-quality renderings can be created directly inside files with default textures within thousands of Vectorworks content library objects and our easy-to-use Renderworks features. www.vectorworks.net/designer